webexpress-framework/WebExpress/docs/development_guide.md

 # WebExpress

 **WebExpress** is a lightweight web server that has been optimized for use in low-performance environments.
-Even on small systems, such as the Raspberry PI, web applications can be operated efficiently.
+Even on small systems, such as the Raspberry Pi, web applications can be operated efficiently.
 This is achieved through a small footprint with a low resource burden.
 Furthermore, **WebExpress** has a powerful and optimized plugin system, with a comprehensive API and application templates.
-This allows web applications to be easily and quickly integrated into a .Net language (e.g. C#).
+This allows web applications to be easily and quickly integrated into a .NET language (e.g. C#).

 # License